Niek/chatgpt-web/README.md

 ```

 ## Mocked api
 If you don't want to wait for the API to respond, you can use the mocked API instead.
-To use the mocked API, edit the `.env` file at root of the project ans set the key `VITE_API_BASE=http://localhost:5174` in it.
+To use the mocked API, edit the `.env` file at root of the project and set the key `VITE_API_BASE=http://localhost:5174` in it.
 Then, run the `docker compose up -d` command above.

 You can customize the mocked API response by sending a message that consists of `d` followed by a number, it will delay the response the the specified number of seconds.
 You can customize the length of the response by including `l` followed by a number, it will return a response with the specified number of sentences.
 For example, sending the message `d2 l10` will result in a 2 seconds delay and 10 sentences response.